-36. Compliance Assessment - Pedestrian Movements Technical Note a) Submit to the MEDQ for Compliance Assessment a Pedestrian Movements Technical Note, Endorsed by the TTWG, certified by a suitably qualified and experienced person, including at a minimum: Additional modelling of pedestrian movements, based on generally accepted pedestrian modelling methodologies, considering: A. The capacity of the existing public footpaths and their current business as usual level of service (LOS); B. Maintenance of a minimum footpath width of 3.75m, in accordance with Council standards, unless where adjoining a Heritage Building then the existing footpath width is to be maintained, or unless otherwise agreed to in writing by the MEDQ; C. Future pedestrian movements, based on the proposed Brisbane Metro and the Development; D. The capacity of the existing public footpaths to accommodate the future pedestrian movements, the target LOS, as described further below, and mitigation strategies to achieve the target LOS; E. The below listed target LOS, for the business as usual case: LOS B for all public footpaths in the Road; LOS A for pedestrian paths in the Public Realm and Foreshore areas, where not otherwise listed above; A summary of the additional pedestrian modelling undertaken, such as: Inputs and assumptions used to form the basis of the pedestrian model; Confirmation that the ultimate Development, and any staged arrangements were incorporated; Updated results provided in a suitable diagram format; and Details of the location of pedestrian connections demonstrating that the Development provides safe and suitable pedestrian access; A schedule of all pedestrian paths relied upon in the additional pedestrian modelling, with supporting dimensioned diagrams for footpath and thoroughfare widths; and Details of timing for when pedestrian connections will be provided or will be restricted based on staging of the Development and Works. <!--Prior to commencing Roadworks for the relevant Precinct or Sub- precincts 1f and 1g) Prior to commencing Roadworks for the relevant Precinct or Sub- precincts 1f and 1g)
+36. Compliance Assessment - Pedestrian Movements Technical Note a) Submit to the MEDQ for Compliance Assessment a Pedestrian Movements Technical Note, Endorsed by the TTWG, certified by a suitably qualified and experienced person, including at a minimum: Additional modelling of pedestrian movements, based on generally accepted pedestrian modelling methodologies, considering: A. The capacity of the existing public footpaths and their current business as usual level of service (LOS); B. Maintenance of a minimum footpath width of 3.75m, in accordance with Council standards, unless where adjoining a Heritage Building then the existing footpath width is to be maintained, or unless otherwise agreed to in writing by the MEDQ; C. Future pedestrian movements, based on the proposed Brisbane Metro and the Development; D. The capacity of the existing public footpaths to accommodate the future pedestrian movements, the target LOS, as described further below, and mitigation strategies to achieve the target LOS; E. The below listed target LOS, for the business as usual case: LOS B for all public footpaths in the Road; LOS D for pedestrian crossings and pedestrian queuing areas at intersections; LOS D for pedestrian paths in the Public Realm and Foreshore areas, where not otherwise listed above; ii) A summary of the additional pedestrian modelling undertaken, such as: Inputs and assumptions used to form the basis of the pedestrian model; Confirmation that the ultimate Development, and any staged arrangements were incorporated; Updated results provided in a suitable diagram format; and Details of the location of pedestrian connections demonstrating that the Development provides safe and suitable pedestrian access; A schedule of all pedestrian paths relied upon in the additional pedestrian modelling, with supporting dimensioned diagrams for footpath and thoroughfare widths; and V) Details of timing for when pedestrian a) Prior to commencing Roadworks for the relevant Precinct or Sub- precincts 1f and 1g)